 Plan for season-long color by mixing annuals with perennials.

 - What are perennial flowers?
 These flowers which come back year after year form the backbone of the garden.
 Yu only have to plant them once!
 By staggering the bloom times you can have color all season long.

 Once a perennial is done blossoming, it still needs to look good; plants with interesting foliage colors or textures will continue to add something to your garden even when not in bloom.

 Perennial flower choices: Consider some of these tried and true perennials: phlox, foxglove, daisies, cranesbill geraniums, reblooming daylilies, yarrow, coreopsis, sedum, heuchera, ladies’ mantle, and rudbeckias.

 Perennial plants with interesting flower and foliage colors or textures.
 Credit: L. Sergei/Shutterstock

-- Annuals (one-year wonders) are added for quick blooms and instant pops of color.
+- What are annual flowers?
+These are the one-year wonders which add quick blooms and instant pops of color.
 Annuals are also great for bridging the gaps in the perennial garden.